aspose-email/Aspose.Email-Products/email/en/java/_index.md

      Calendar Objects Management
     </h2>
     <p>
      Aspose.Email iCalendar API enables to create, extract and save Outlook Calendar objects in various formats.
 It provides the capability to save as MSG or ICS documents as well as retrieve, send, update &amp; cancel meeting requests via message sending protocols.
+How to manage iCalendar API you can learn from the <a href="https://docs.aspose.com/email/java/working-with-appointments/">Working with Appointments</a> article.
     </p>
    </div>
    <div class="col-lg-12">